 Pacific Media Watch editor TJ Aumua and Ami Dhabuwala kicked off the climate change project research field trip in Fiji in 2016.
-Kendall Hutt and Julie Cleaver are following in 2017 in partnership with Te Ara Motuhenga.
+Kendall Hutt and Julie Cleaver followed in 2017 in partnership with Te Ara Motuhenga.
 And now Blessen Tom and Hele Ikimotu will be in Fiji in 2018.

 Touchdown Fiji Last week: Our intrepid Pacific Media Centre Bearing Witness climate media team Blessen Tom left below and Hele Ikimotu Christopher prepping in Auckland before departure Now: On the ground at the University of the South Pacific Full story

 Spasifik Magazine's Laumata Lauano (from left) with winners Julie Cleaver, Kendall Hutt, and Pacific Media Centre's chair Associate Professor Camille Nakhid and Storyboard donor Professor David Robie (rear) at last night's AUT communication studies awards.
 Image: Del Abcede/PMC

 Postgraduate students Blessen Tom (left) and Hele Ikimotu talking about the Bearing Witness climate project on the Pacific Media Watch programme Southern Cross on Radio 95bFM yesterday.
 Image: David Robie/PMC

 Apriline Widani of the Centre for Southeast Asia Social Studies (CESASS) at the Universitas Gadjah Mada talks to the Pacific Media Centre director Professor David Robie about climate change, the media and the Bearing Witness project in Fiji.
 Video: CESASS